 University of Saskatchewan Graduate Service Fellowships

-Pays students $5,200 for a 4-month term.
+Pays students $5,400 for a 4-month term.
 The student is expected to provide 12 hours of work per week on projects or initiatives that will enhance services and the quality of graduate programs for a broad base of graduate students.
 Graduate students will receive valuable work experience and learn skills related to project organization, delivery, and reporting.
-Contact the College of Graduate and Postdoctoral Studies Awards Office for more detailed information.

 Many students receive funding from their department or supervisor's research grants.
 When speaking with potential supervisors, students should ask if there are any funding opportunities within the department.
 In addition, many departments have scholarships specifically for students in their program.

 Tri-Council student scholarships are awarded by Canada’s three major research-granting agencies.
 For University of Saskatchewan students, the application process, nomination of candidates and administration of the awards is through the Graduate Awards Office in College of Graduate and Postdoctoral Studies (CGPS).

 - Natural Sciences and Engineering Research Council of Canada (NSERC)